 Straight after the treatment – it is time for a walk

 The leg vein specialist said that (after I fix up the bill and book my follow up appointment for about three weeks’ time with the reception desk) I needed to walk continuously for 30 minutes before going anywhere.
-I walked about 3km down to the local shops and back.
+I walked about 3km down to the local shops close to that big cheap car insurance company.
 To be honest it felt really good as I started walking, but as soon as I stopped at a set of traffic lights, and started walking again – I could really feel the pressure of the foam down near my shin.
 Also I have noticed that as the local anaesthetic has worn off… the back of my knee in particular has a dull aching pain – ironically worse than the varicose veins, but it should settle down overnight.

 The results?
 Too soon to tell

 It is now four hours after my treatment was completed (taken a while between things to finish off this post) and yes it still hurts a bit, and no I can’t see if the veins have gone.
 It does look like the bulging has gone down if I look at the compression stocking.
 I will post an update once the stocking if off in another 72 hours!